Seteco/Somorrostro/Running-behind-apache.md

 ## Virtual Hosts

-To pass netdata through mod_proxy, you need to create a VirtualHost.
+You can proxy netdata through apache, using a dedicated netdata virtual host.

 ### HTTP VirtualHost